gbarbon/python-asip/README.md

 # python-asip
-A Python client for the ASIP protocol
+A Python client for the ASIP protocol.
-Please notice: this client currently supports Python 3.4 .
-Compatibility with Python 2.7 is in development.
+Client should support both Python 2.7 and 3.
+Anyway, compatibility issues may still exist.